 Is it normal to feel homesick at college?

-You may or may not have had to share a room with a sibling while you were living at home, but having one or more roommates at college is a very different experience.
-Even if you become friends with your roommate(s), there still may be times where you aren’t getting along.
-If you’ve tried your best to communicate with your roommate and you’re still feeling frustrated, don’t hesitate to contact your Resident Director (RD) or Resident Advisor (RA) to schedule a meeting.
+Getting used to roommates: You may or may not have had to share a room with a sibling while you were living at home, but having one or more roommates at college is a very different experience.
+Even if you become friends with your roommate(s), there still may be times where you feel like you have to negotiate.
+If you’ve tried your best to communicate with your roommate and you’re still feeling frustrated, don’t hesitate to contact your Resident Director (RD) or Resident Advisor (RA) to schedule a private meeting.
 It’s important to know that college campuses offer a wide variety of resources to help you solve even the smallest problem, such as mediation, or a room transfer.
 The environment at college should feel safe and comfortable.

-It’s completely normal to miss your friends from home, especially the ones you’ve known since you were little!
+Making new friends: It’s completely normal to miss your friends from home, especially the ones you’ve known since you were little!
 However, college is the perfect place to meet lots of new people and develop new and exciting relationships.
-If you’re wondering how to meet people, college orientation is the perfect start, because everyone is new.
-During orientation you’ll probably be encouraged to participate in activities that will help you get to know your fellow classmates.
+If you’re wondering how to meet people, college orientation is the perfect start, because everyone is new – just like you.
+During orientation you’ll probably be encouraged to participate in ice breaker activities that will help you get to know your fellow classmates.
 Once you get settled, try joining a club, a team sport, volunteering, or getting involved on campus.
 Colleges and universities both big and small offer a wide range of activities and clubs similar to those in high school.